Esphome based Immich digital photo frame https://jtenniswood.github.io/espframe/

 Once installed, the frame has two main control surfaces:

-• On the touchscreen: tap to wake, double-tap to skip to the next photo, and press-and-hold to sleep.
+• On the touchscreen: tap to wake, double-tap to advance to the next photo, and press-and-hold to sleep.

 • In the web settings page: change the photo source, slideshow speed, date filters, brightness, screen tone, rotation, WiFi, Immich connection, and firmware update options.